Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `schema.registry.url`

-_Mandatory if [schema registry](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable) is enabled_.
+_Mandatory if the [schema registry](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable) is enabled_.
 The URL of the Confluent Schema Registry.
 An encrypted connection is enabled by specifying the `https` protocol.

 Example of a plain http URL: